 Yet sometimes distinguishing the two can get you lost in translation.
-Think of the amount of characters in The Lord of The Rings (Peter Jackson), surely it is a character driven story, right?
-No, it’s plot driven.
-As the circumstances are beyond the control of the characters.
+Think of the number of characters in The Lord of The Rings (Peter Jackson); surely it is a character-driven story, right?
+No, it’s plot-driven as the circumstances are beyond the control of the characters.

-Whereas The Dark Knight (2008, Christopher Nolan), is a completely character driven story.
-If you change one thing about the smallest character the dynamic of the whole story changes.
-If you were to remove the main character from the story, Batman in this instance, unlike The Lord of The Rings there would not be a story left to tell.
+Whereas The Dark Knight (2008, Christopher Nolan) is a completely character-driven story.
+Suppose you change one thing about the smallest character the dynamic of the whole story changes.
+If you were to remove the main character from the story, Batman, in this instance, unlike The Lord of The Rings, there would not be a story left to tell.
 Batman’s presence in the world creates the actions and the incidents which drive the story.
-This is a character driven plot; the character progresses the story until completion.
+This is a character-driven plot; the character progresses the story until completion.

 “See, this is how crazy Batman’s made Gotham!
 If you want order in Gotham, Batman must take off his mask and turn himself in.
 Oh, and every day he doesn’t, people will die, starting tonight.
 I’m a man of my word.” – The Joker

 This is a ‘Filmmaking Information, Without The Fluff’ article.
 For more consiece and informational articles, check here.